-Front and rear Dash cams have become a popular device among the daily driver tools.
-Most of the dash cams record looking out the windshield of a vehicle, but I’m guessing you didn’t know that there are also rear dash cams.
-These rear dash cams help to protect you from fraud or any potential liability by capturing necessary footages from the back.
+Front and rear Dashboard cameras have become a popular device among the daily driver tools.
+Most of the dash cams record looking out the windshield of a vehicle, but I’m guessing you didn’t know that there are also rear dual lens dash cams.
+These dash cams help to protect you from fraud or any potential liability by capturing necessary footages from the back.

-There are a few different types of rear dash cams available on the market.
-Some of these dual dash cams record inside a vehicle, but there are others that have been designed to be positioned on the rear window to catch anything that is of interest behind you.
+There are a few different types of rear dual lens dash cams available on the market.
+Some of these best dash cams record inside a vehicle, but there are others that have been designed to be positioned on the rear window to catch anything that is of interest behind you.

 Because of the many dash cams out there, it usually is not an easy task picking out the best, but we will try as much as possible to guide you through.

 Best Front & Rear Dash Cam 2019– Quick Answer